Trump loses US envoy to anti-IS coalition over Syria plan

 "The recent decision by the president came as a shock and was a complete reversal of policy," he said in an email to his staff viewed by The Associated Press.
 "It left our coalition partners confused and our fighting partners bewildered with no plan in place or even considered thought as to consequences."

-Trump's announcement of the withdrawal "left our coalition partners confused and our fighting partners bewildered with no plan in place or even considered thought as to consequences," the email went on.

-Appointed to the post by President Barack Obama in 2015 and retained by Trump, McGurk said in his resignation letter to Secretary of State Mike Pompeo that the militants were on the run, but not yet defeated, and that the premature pullout of U.S. forces from Syria would create the conditions that gave rise to IS.
+McGurk, who was appointed by President Barack Obama in 2015 and retained by Trump, said in his resignation letter to Secretary of State Mike Pompeo that the militants were on the run, but not yet defeated, and that the premature pullout of U.S. forces from Syria would create the conditions that gave rise to IS.

-The resignation letter to Pompeo was submitted Friday and described to the AP on Saturday by an official familiar with its contents.
+The letter was submitted Friday and described to the AP on Saturday by an official familiar with its contents.
 The official was not authorized to discuss the matter publicly before the letter was released and spoke on condition of anonymity.

 Trump played down the development, tweeting Saturday night that "I do not know" the envoy and it's a "nothing event."
 He noted McGurk planned to leave soon anyway and added: "Grandstander?"